-Fixed asset investments include cash held by the Group and Company in Escrow to meet potential future pension liabilities.
-The funds are not accessible by the Group without Trustee approval.
+In the prior year, fixed asset investments included cash held by the Company in Escrow to meet potential future pension liabilities.
+The funds were not accessible by the Group without Trustee approval.

-The Company operates one defined benefit pension scheme in the UK, namely the Press Association Pension Fund (1992).
-As at each triennial valuation, by Lane Clark & Peacock Actuaries, on-going funding contributions are agreed.
+The Company operated one defined benefit pension scheme in the UK, namely the Press Association Pension Fund (1992).
+During the year, the Group completed the buy-out of the pension scheme and the unutilised funds held in Escrow were returned to the Group.